-If you have a medical card, you will probably have very little to pay for hospital and GP (family doctor) care or your medication.
+If you have a medical card, you will probably have very little to pay for hospital and GP care or your medication.
+If you are over 70, you can get a free GP visit card.

 Medical cards are usually for people on low incomes, but sometimes a card can be given even if your income is above the limit.
 For example, if you have a large amount of medical expenses.
 This is known as a discretionary medical card.